-Grants are no longer available, but replaced by the feed-in tariff scheme which pays a set amount for every kWh of electricity or heat generated.
-This applies to any domestic and commercial installation.
+Grants are no longer available but have been replaced by the feed-in tariff scheme which pays a set amount for every kWh of electricity or heat generated.
+These apply to any domestic and commercial installation.

 In most cases, no, however, if you have 'Part P' electrical and plumbing skills, then it may be possible to install in a daily capacity.
 DIY flat-plate, PV and evacuated tube kits are available.

 Solar technology is not a one size fits all.
-Installations for both heating and electric can be complicated, due to many isues such as roof access, layout and internal factors.
-Solar panel technologies varies in size, so potential installers will need to do an on-site survey of your property to truly establish your options and costs.
+Installations for both heating and electric can be complicated, due to many issues such as roof access, layout and internal factors.
+Solar panel technologies vary in size, so potential installers will need to ask a few easy questions about your property to establish your options and costs.

 Charge your car with photovoltaics.